Anda Monument: History

-The original monument was erected in 1871 near the Pasig River under the order of Governor General Carlos Maria de la Torre as a form of public gratitude to Simón de Anda for his initiative in the resistance against the British occupation of Manila, which began in 1762.
+The original monument was erected in 1871 near the mouth of the Pasig River under the order of Governor-General Carlos María de la Torre as a form of public gratitude to Simón de Anda for his initiative in the resistance against the British occupation of Manila, which began in 1762.
 It was heavily damaged during World War II when the Japanese occupied Manila.